Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Dynamic Trust Update Process

 \subsubsection{Dominant trust under exponential error trust update}

 In this section, we establish the conditions for dominant trust when using the exponential error trust update Algorithm~\ref{alg:exponential-error-trust-update}.
 Unlike the min-max error trust update Algorithm~\ref{alg:min-max-error-trust-update}, this approach does not require probability dominance.
 Instead, it relies on the consistency of smaller expected prediction errors over time.
-The detailed proof of the following theorem can be found in Appendix \ref{sec:proof-7}.
+The detailed proof of the following theorem can be found in Supplement Material Section \ref{sec:proof-7}.

 \begin{theorem}[Dominant trust under exponential error trust update for multiple sources] Suppose that among $H$ sources, source $h_{Y}$ consistently produces smaller expected prediction errors than any other source.
 Specifically, assume there exists a constant $\zeta >0$ such that for all $h \neq h_{Y}$,